ammarhakim/gkyl-doc/source/dev/collisionmodels.rst

 and :math:`v_{tsr}^2`) by specifying the variable ``betaGreene`` in the collisions table.
 If the user does not specify it, it is assumeed that ``betaGreene=0.0``.

+In some cases the user may be interested in colliding species 'elc' with species 'ion', but not collide species 'ion' with species 'elc'.
+Gkeyll supports this combination, but since the formulas for cross-species primitive moments involve both :math:`\nu_{ei}` and :math:`\nu_{ie}`, the code will default to assuming :math:`\nu_{ie}=m_e\nu_{ei}/m_i`.
+Note however that this scenario is not energy conserving: for exact energy conservation, one must include the effect of binary collisions on both species.

 It is also possible to specify both LBO and BGK collisions between different binary pairs in a single input file.
 For example, if there are three species 'elc', 'ion' and 'neut', the 'elc' species could be made collide with both